srdc/cda2fhir/README.md

 	$ cda2fhir> mvn clean install

-These will build the cda2fhir library and also run a number of test cases, which will transform some C-CDA Continuity of Care Document (CCD) instances, and some manually crafted CDA artifacts (e.g. entry class instances) and datatype instances to corresponding FHIR resources, wherever possible using the DAF profile.
+These will build the cda2fhir library and also run a number of test cases, which will transform some C-CDA Continuity of Care Document (CCD) instances, and some manually crafted CDA artifacts (e.g. entry class instances) and datatype instances to corresponding FHIR resources.

 This project incrementally builds and releases files for use in maven projects, using the instructions provided [here](./doc/maven-instructions.md).
 To use, add the repository and dependency to your pom.xml like so, replacing the `X.Y.Z` with a version number.